Global Health Gap Year

 Our Global Health Gap Year calls those whose hearts beat to see communities thriving – physically, socially, emotionally, and spiritually.

 The Global Health Gap Year is designed for both those that have experience in the health / development industry, and for those who simply have a heart to pursue missions in the healthcare context.
+The majority of our gap year students are 18-35 year olds.
+If you are over 35, please contact us, we would love to discuss your options!

 Whatever your journey might be, this is not your average gap year experience!
 The Global Health Gap Year is about meeting real needs, bringing hope, and seeing your life transformed in the process.